Fan Yanguang: During Shi Jingtang's reign

 After Zhao Dejun's defeat, Fan Yanguang returned from Liao Prefecture to Yedu, and sent a petition to Shi Jingtang, submitting to him as a subject.
-However, he continued to be uncomfortable with the situation because he had resisted Shi and because he was friendly with Li Congke.
+However, he continued to be uncomfortable with the situation because he had resisted Shi and because he was friendly with Li Congke, with his daughter having married Li Congke's son Li Chongmei Prince of Yong, who had committed suicide along with Li Congke.
 He sent a secret letter to Mi Qiong (祕瓊), who had taken over Chengde Circuit after Chengde's military governor Dong Wenqi (董溫琪) had, at Zhao's invitation, joined Zhao's army and was then detained by Khitan along with Zhao, by slaughtering Dong's family and seizing Dong's considerable wealth.
 Shi subsequently refused to let Mi stay at Chengde, but gave him another post, as the defender of Qi Prefecture (齊州, in modern Jinan, Shandong).
 Mi decided to carry his wealth (originally seized from Dong's family) with him.
 Fan, wanting to silence him and seize his wealth, sent soldiers and surprised Mi on the way, killing him and seizing his wealth, while claiming to Shi that the killing was accidental.
 Shi chose not to react to Mi's killing.

 Meanwhile, Fan was also enticed by the fact that when he was still a common citizen, one fortuneteller named Zhang had predicted that he would become general and chancellor, and then once he reached those positions, Zhang visited him again and, when interpreting a dream that Fan had where a snake entered his navel, predicted that because snakes and dragons were of the same kind, it was a sign of enthronement.
 He decided to gather his troops, and he summoned all the prefects of the prefectures within Tianxiong, preparing to rebel.
 In reaction, Shi decided to move the capital from Luoyang to Daliang, which was closer to Yedu, to prepare for the eventuality of Fan's rebellion, but also created Fan the Prince of Linqing to try to assuage him.